ahlstromcj/seq66/README.md

     *   Version 0.96.1:
         *   Fixed song-start-mode handling when "auto" is specified.
+        *   Add "Control" and "Program" (GM) drop-downs in the event editor.
         *   Now display (possibly shortened) full path names in the recent file list in order to distinguish files better.
 Let us know if you hate that!
 A compile-time option.